Jkeyuk/Projects/LearningProjects/PortScanner/readme.md

 added concurrency to this application. the application now runs 2 seperate threads. the first thread scans the first half of the port ranges, and the second half of the port ranges is scanned by the second thread.

-This project help me learn more of working with concurrency in java.
+This project helped me learn more about working with concurrency in java.
 This project also helped me learn more about using regular expressions.